nehakaral05/Sales-analysis-dashboard/README.md

 # Sales Analysis Dashboard

 ## 📌 Objective
-Analyze sales data to understand revenue trends, regional performance, and key business drivers.
+This project analyzes sales data from a superstore to identify key revenue drivers, customer behaviour, and regional performance.

 ---